Courage Kenny Rehabilitation Institute

 This year, 15 clients are being honored with the award.
 Each of them is truly an inspiration to fellow patients, families, caregivers and to all who hear their stories.
 The 2013 honorees are:

-Jonathan Anderson of Burnsville, Minnesota has had to work hard to be just a kid.
-Born prematurely at 36 weeks he weighed just 4 pounds, 5 ounces, and spent 11 days in the hospital.
+Jonathan Anderson of Burnsville, Minn., has had to work hard to be just a kid.
 When he was just two months old, Jonathan went into cardiac arrest.
-After his mother performed CPR at home, he was rushed to the hospital where he was placed on a ventilator for 17 days.
-He was later diagnosed with cerebral palsy.
+After his mother performed CPR at his home, and after being without a pulse for more than 40 minutes, Jonathan was rushed to the hospital where he was on a ventilator for 17 days.

 Matthew Barron of Hastings, Minnesota was diagnosed with acute lymphoblastic leukemia when he was 17.
 Nearing the end of chemotherapy treatment in the spring of 2012, he required hospitalization for staph infection and multi-organ failure.
 He lost sensory and motor function in his lower extremities.